 Medical Laboratory Technology

-The Medical Laboratory Technology (MLT) Program is a two-year program that prepares individuals to work in a clinical laboratory.
-Medical lab technologists perform a wide range of routine lab procedures associated with blood and body-fluid analysis.
+This two-year program prepares individuals to work in a clinical laboratory.
+Medical Lab Technologists (MLT) perform a wide range of routine lab procedures associated with blood and body-fluid analysis.
 An MLT is responsible for performing lab tests efficiently and accurately for high quality patient care.

 MS In Demand Career